soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ![AIR investigation entities details](media/air-investigationsentitiespagedetails.png)

-### Log investigation
+## Playbook log

-On the **Log** tab, you can see all the play book steps that have occurred during the investigation.
+On the **Log** tab, you can see all the playbook steps that have occurred during the investigation.
 The log captures a complete inventory of all actions completed by Office 365 Threat Intelligence capabilities as part of AIR.
 It provides a clear view of all the steps taken, including the Action itself, a description and the duration of the actual from start to finish.

 ![AIR investigation log page](media/air-investigationlogpage.png)

 You can:
-- Get see a visual overview of the play book steps taken.
+- Get see a visual overview of the playbook steps taken.
 - Export the results to a CSV file.
 - Filter the view.

-### Actions
+## Actions

-On the **Actions** tab, you can see all the play book actions that are recommended for remediation after the investigation has completed.
+On the **Actions** tab, you can see all the playbook actions that are recommended for remediation after the investigation has completed.

 Actions capture a complete list of all the steps Microsoft recommends you take at the end of a investigation.
 You can take remediation actions here by selecting one or more actions.
 Clicking **Approve** will allow remediation to begin.
 (Appropriate permissions might be required.
 For example, a Security Reader can view actions but not approve them.)